-‘A gay old time’ once meant either just a light-hearted moment or a lewd adventure, depending on the circumstance.
-Adults used the word as code, enabling them to speak of ‘distasteful’ subjects in the presence of innocents.
+‘A gay old time’ once meant either a light-hearted moment or a lewd adventure, depending on the circumstance.
+Adults used the word as code, enabling discussion of ‘distasteful’ subjects in the presence of innocents.
 Old newspaper clippings demonstrate the general public understood both meanings despite the regular bleatings that gays ‘stole’ a beautiful word.

-Every so often some troglodyte raises it’s hoary head and howls to the wind over homosexuals appropriating the word.
+Every so often some troglodyte raises its hoary head and howls to the wind over homosexuals appropriating the word gay.

-With only half a billion plus words in the English language, they apparently feel the loss of that particular word quite keenly.
+With only half a billion plus words in the English language, they apparently feel the loss of that particular one quite keenly.

 However, for hundreds of years, the word worked double duty.
 To the innocent, it meant carefree, colourful and fun.